MrKirilsReinke/02.01.2023-Codelex-MD/README.md

-# HTML/CSS
+# HTML/CSS, Inputs-Forms

 ## Description

-This project appears to be a simple and straightforward example of a web form interface.
+This is a simple and straightforward example of a web form interface.
 It includes forms for signing in, contacting support, and a checkout process, each with a unique design.
 The design utilizes modern web development techniques and styling, with attention to user interface elements like buttons, labels, checkboxes, and links.
 The project serves as a template for creating web forms.

 ## Table of Contents